Curtis Grubb: History revised

 The six children, from Ann Few, Elizabeth Carpenter and Ann Grubb, comprised Curtis' acknowledged family.
 But Curtis' personal life from 1775 to 1783 is not well documented and Curtis would have had two infant children needing motherly attention.
 Fortunately for historians, Curtis Jr., who was the principal heir to his father's estate, died as a teenager and left a will leaving his recently inherited estate to family members, primarily to his sister Elizabeth.
 Close examination of that will, probably written by the family, sheds light on that eight-year period.

 Curtis Jr.'s will left most of his estate to his sister Elizabeth (who soon sold it to Robert Coleman), but surprisingly also left small bequests to a Jehu Grubb "for his education" and an "Aunt Ann" Grubb.
-"Aunt Ann" appears to have been Hannah Bellarby Grubb, another cousin who was the adopted daughter of Curtis' uncle Samuel Grubb.
+"Aunt Ann" appears to have been Hannah Bellarby Grubb, an adoptive cousin who was the adopted daughter of Curtis' uncle Samuel Grubb.
 Hannah had come to help Peter Jr. as his housekeeper in 1774 after his wife died in childbirth, and they had a daughter, Hannah Elizabeth, later that same year.
 Peter Jr. didn't want to marry again and it appears Hannah moved to Curtis' household to care for his infant children, along with her own.
 She probably remained in Curtis' household until he decided to marry Ann, at which time she and their son Jehu would have been forced to move out.
 Perhaps the family, who wrote the will, felt they were owed something, or perhaps they wanted to avoid any potential claims to the estate.
 The theory is strongly supported by the fact that Hannah, not his third wife Ann, was buried near Curtis at Tabor Reformed Church.
 Her headstone at Old Hebron cemetery in Lebanon, to which the graves were moved, proclaims her as Curtis Grubb's wife.

 Of Curtis' acknowledged children only Peter III had children.
 But Jehu went on to a notable life in Stark County, Ohio, and had a large family.
 Ironically, Curtis Grubb's only documented descendants still carrying the Grubb surname are through Jehu.